 ADHD develops in childhood.
 However, if a person did not receive a diagnosis when they were a child, a doctor will use slightly different criteria to determine whether they have ADHD in adulthood.

-A doctor will confirm ADHD if a person meets the following criteria:
+A doctor will confirm ADHD if a person meets the

 - They have at least five symptoms of inattention, hyperactivity-impulsivity, or both.